anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 In some Onboarding protocols, the Vouchers may include a nonce restricting them to a single use,  whereas the Vouchers in other Onboarding protocols may have an indicated lifetime.
 When longer validity periods are important, this document recommends using short lifetimes with programmatic renewal, see {{renewal-over-revocation}}.
-How short the lifetimes can be depends upon the means of conveyance of the voucher, so the exact times is specified in the onboarding protocol itself.
+How short the lifetimes can be depends upon the means of conveyance of the Voucher, so the exact times is specified in the onboarding protocol itself.

 Some Onboarding protocols using the Voucher Artifact defined in this document include: {{SZTP}}, {{RFC8995}} and {{cBRSKI}}.